newAM/stm32wl-lightswitch-demo/README.md

 still in early development; please file an issue if you would like this demo updated.

-This runs on two [seeed LoRa-E5 development kits].
+This runs on two [NUCLEO-WL55JC2] boards.

 What does it do?
 Well, it is a real fancy lightswitch.
-Press D1 on the board flashed with the "client" firmware, it will toggle its own LED, then the board with the "server" firmware will toggle its LED.
+Press B3 on the board flashed with the "client" firmware, it will toggle its own LED, then the board with the "server" firmware will toggle its LED.

 ## Requirements

 1. [rustup](https://rustup.rs/)
-2. Two [seeed LoRa-E5 development kits] with probes compatible with [probe-run].
+2. Two [NUCLEO-WL55JC2].
 3. [probe-run] with patches for the STM32WL
    `cargo install --git https://github.com/newAM/probe-run.git`
 4. `arm-none-eabi-gcc` to assemble the lightening-fast assembly